 David Mitchell is the Town Crier of Chester, the only place in Britain to have retained the tradition of regular midday proclamations at a fixed place and time (Tuesday-Saturday, May-August, at noon; 10.30am on Race Days).
-He is the current British Champion, Best Dressed Crier and People’s Champion – awards which he won at the LCTC British Championship in Alnwick in July 2008.
+His competition successes include British Champion, Best Dressed Crier and People’s Champion.

 His contribution to Chester and Cheshire was recognised in 2007 when he was made the first-ever recipient of the Chester Chronicle’s ‘Pride of Cheshire’ award, as voted for by readers.